Aeneon/TDK/README.md

 ## 4. Creating Icons

 How do you create Icons&nbsp;?
-It's very simple with our small How-To&nbsp;:
+It's very simple with our small How-To:

 1. Search for the Bundle-ID and the iTunes-Artwork with OffCorner's &quot;[Bundle Id Finder](http://offcornerdev.com/bundleid.html)&quot;.
 If you've got your App, click on the Image showing the iTunes-Artwork and save the Image.

-	**Pro Tip&nbsp;:** If you need a High-Res-Image, you can alter the Address of this Artwork by replacing the `512x512` to `1024x1024` at the End of this URL.
+	**Pro Tip:** If you need a High-Res-Image, you can alter the Address of this Artwork by replacing the `512x512` to `1024x1024` at the End of this URL.

 	<p align="center"><img src="https://macthemes.me/developer/TDK_Creation_HighResArtwork.png" /></p>

-	**Note&nbsp;:** Don't close the &quot;Bundle Id Finder&quot; Tab, we need it for the Bundle ID later.
+	**Note:** Don't close the &quot;Bundle Id Finder&quot; Tab, we need it for the Bundle ID later.

 2. Choose a Template&nbsp;(&nbsp;we will use the new Template for this&nbsp;) and open the downloaded iTunes-Artwork in Photoshop.